yeeeip/Telegram-bot/README.md

-# Java Spring Boot bot
+# Spring Boot Telegram Bot
 This bot can collect data about the participants of some event or about the applicants for the position

 # Getting started